Bibliometrics

 H-index

-First you need to create an account, then click on My profile to calculate your h-index.
-Please note that the publications in Google Scholar may vary from time to time.
+First, create an account.
+Then select My profile to find your h-index.
+Note that the publications listed in Google Scholar may vary over time.

 Updated: